Food Glorious Food

 There are loads of really great pubs here in Falmouth and the surrounding area but one stands out above the rest, Pandora’s Inn.
 It is located on the waters edge of Restronguet Creek near Mylor Bridge and is a rather stunning ancient thatched roof establishment with wood burning fires in winter and a large floating alfresco pontoon where you can dine on sunny days or sit outside and watch the large swan population and sailing boats any time of year whilst you quench your thirst.
 Best of all its open all year round.

 They have a really good bar menu and daily specials as well as a restaurant on the first floor.
 In the winter they have an incredible carvery on a Sunday which extends into the shoulder months.
 It is always busy so get there early or late as there is always enough to eat just a shortage of tables inside for the ever growing demand.
 When the tide is very high it can flood the entrance to the pub and some of the tables have their feet in the water but the pub still stays open and carries on serving.
-It’s a great place to spend an afternoon or evening and its dog friendly downstairs in the pub.
+It’s a great place to spend an afternoon or evening.

 Pandora’s Inn – Restronguet Creek – Mylor Bridge – TR11 5ST.
 Telephone:- 01326 372678 Website:- www.pandorainn.com

 Perched on the waterside of the Helford Passage are two lovely gastro pubs, on the North side is the fabulous Ferry Boat Inn and in Helford on the south of the estuary the gorgeous thatched roof pub, The Shipwright.
 Both serve delicious pub food, Sunday Lunches and daily specials.
 In the summer the Shipwright has a Pizza hut where they serve piping hot pizzas to their alfresco customers.
-The Ferry Boat is well named it is a pub with its toes literally in the sand and the ferry service that crosses the estuary year round is located on the beach just in front.
-There are restricted crossing times when the tide is very low and check seasonal time tables from October to March before planning to visit Helford by water.
+The Ferry Boat is well named as it is a pub with its toes literally in the sand and the ferry service that crosses the estuary year round is located on the beach just in front.
+Its a short water ride across the Helford Passage but worth doing at any time of year to explore the South side and Helford.
+Remember that there are restricted crossing times when the tide is very low and check seasonal time tables from October to March before planning to visit Helford by water.
 The village of Helford can also be reached by road from Falmouth.
+There are some delightful coastal path walks that can be taken from Helford walking East towards Flushing in the Menage or West to the famous French Mans Creek.
+It is very quiet so you tend to see an incredible number of waders and other seabirds.

 The Ferry Boat Inn – Helford Passage, Falmouth.
 TR11 5LB.
 Telephone: 01326 250625.
 Reservations and menu: www.ferryboatcornwall.co.uk